Meet Our Elders

 “My parents used to say, if it’s material things, it’s going to deteriorate, so why fight over it.
 Always put people first.
 You can always replace a chair, or a pickup truck, but you can’t replace a person.
 I think these are things we need to teach our folks, especially the young, so they will have an identity of who they are, and be proud of who they are.”

 Susie C. Alex was born at the old Indian Hospital to her parents Jones Comby and Rosia Isaac Comby.
 She lived in Standing Pine community until the age of 10, when her family relocated to Pearl River for her father’s new job.
-She has since then remained in the Pearl River community.
-She has three sisters and five brothers.
+She then remained in the Pearl River community until her passing.
+She had three sisters and five brothers.
 Susie graduated valedictorian of her class at Choctaw Central High School and continued her education at East Central Community College, the University of Southern Mississippi, and the University of Arizona.
 While at the University of Southern Mississippi, Susie earned her Bachelor of Science degree.
-For the past 46 years, Mrs. Comby has been a librarian for the Choctaw Central Middle School.
-In her spare time, Susie enjoys beading, cooking, and helping raise her grandchildren and great-grandchildren.
+After graduating from the University of Southern Mississippi in 1971, Mrs. Alex began working for the Bureau of Indian Affairs, serving as the bookmobile librarian for Choctaw Central.
+In 2022, Susie retired after dedicating 33 years to the middle school and the tribe.
+In her spare time, Susie enjoyed beading, cooking, and helping raise her grandchildren and great-grandchildren.

 Mix-up at the Farmers Market